ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 {{< /tabs >}}

 {{< callout type="info" >}}
-You can omit the `--global` flag while inside a git repository to configure that repository only
+You can omit the `--global` flag while inside a git repository to configure that repository only.
 {{< /callout >}}

 ## Tips & Tricks